Back to: Design Patterns in C# With Real-Time Examples

 Unit of Work in Repository Pattern with an Example

-In this article, I am going to discuss how to implement Unit Of Work in Repository Pattern with an example.
-The unit of work in C# implementation manages in-memory database CRUD operations on entities as one transaction.
-So, if one of the operations is failed then the entire database operations will be rollback.
+In this article, I will discuss How to implement the Unit Of Work in the Repository Pattern in C# with Examples.
+The unit of work in C# manages in-memory database CRUD operations on entities as one transaction.
+In simple words, we can say that if we want to implement Transactions while using Entity Framework and Repository Design Patterns, then we need to use the unit of work.
+So, if one of the operations fails as part of the transaction, the entire database operations will be rolled back.
+That means either all the database operations succeeded or none of them.

-Unit of Work in C# is the concept that is related to the effective implementation of the Repository Design Pattern.
-So, to understand this concept it is important to understand the concept of the Repository Pattern.
-So, I strongly recommended you read the following articles before proceeding to this article.
+The Unit of Work in C# is the concept that is related to the effective implementation of the Repository Design Pattern.
+So, to understand this concept, it is important to understand the concept of the Repository Design Pattern in C#.
+So, I strongly recommend you read the following three articles if you have not yet read them before proceeding to this article.

 - Generic Repository Design Pattern.

-As we already discussed in our previous articles, a repository is nothing but a class defined for an entity, with all the possible database operations.
+As previously discussed, a repository is a class defined for an entity with all the possible database operations.
 For example, a repository for an Employee entity will have the basic CRUD operations and any other possible operations related to the Employee entity.
-The Repository Pattern can be implemented in two ways:
+The Repository Pattern can be implemented in two ways, i.e., using One Repository Per Entity and One Repository for all Entities.
+It is also possible to include both of them in our application.

-A generic repository is one that can be used for all the entities.
-In other words, it can be either used for Employee or Customer or any other entity.
+A Generic Repository can be used for all entities.
+In other words, the Generic Repository can be used for Employee Entity, Customer Entity, or any other entity.
+So, all the standard operations of all the entities will be put inside the Generic Repository.

 Unit of Work in C# Repository Pattern

-We are going to work with the same example that we used in our previous article.
-Below is the code snippet for the Generic Repository class
+We will work with the same example we used in our previous article.
+Below is the code snippet for the Generic Repository class.

 Solution To the above Problem: